Fire Force (Rhodesia): Tactics

 The standard Fire Force assault consisted of one K-car, three G-cars, a Dakota and the Lynx.
 Often there was no Dakota involved or more G-cars.
 When in 1979 Cheetahs (the Bell Hueys) were introduced, a Fire Force might go into action with two or three of these, each carrying two (sometimes three) stops.
 There were many times when no Lynx was used.

 The Fire Force (of which there were only three main ones most of the time) had responsibility for huge swathes of Rhodesia (many thousands of square miles each).
 A commando of the Rhodesian Light Infantry or an infantry company of the Rhodesian African Rifles would be designated as a Fire Force at a forward airfield for six weeks, or sometimes, several months.
 By 1977, all Rhodesian regular infantry were trained paratroops and would in turn be deployed by helicopter or parachute or brought in as reinforcements from the vehicles of the 'land-tail'.

 Any sightings of the enemy within the Fire Force zone were reported and a siren sounded in the base.
 Eight sticks (32 men) were deemed the "First Wave".
 The First Wave troops rushed to their helicopters (after donning their webbing).
 The Paratroopers went first to the tent where their equipment and parachutes were held and the dispatchers and off-duty comrades would help them kit out.
 Normally the Second Wave (or Landtail) rushed to the trucks, although if "jousting" or if the contact area was nearby, they would wait at the airfield to be picked up by the G-cars after the First Wave had been dropped off.

 Troops alternated as Heliborne, Paratroopers, Landtail and Off-duty throughout a Bush Trip.
 The Landtail was often an important factor in the refuelling of helicopters and recovering of deceased persons (enemy and civilian), parachutes and enemy weapons and equipment.
 Sometimes there was a small third wave if numbers permitted.
 Quite often only the First Wave was involved in the action.
 In general, most soldiers preferred to be in the Heliborne First Wave.

+In addition to direct insertions, the RhAF used C-47s to deliver troops to areas inaccessible by their helicopters, especially during cross-border strikes.
+The Rhodesians were particularly fond of airdrops and consequently the entire SAS and approximately half of the rest of their forces trained as paratroopers, 29 Aircraft were also used to extract isolated sticks of troops in emergency situations.
+Troops operating outside of Rhodesia wore special harnesses which they could quickly attach to trapeze bars lowered from helicopters to rapidly hook up and depart under fire, 30 Airdrops were also used to resupply troops operating away from supply areas.